Click here for the Preschool Application

 To get an exact date on a trip call 792-6007 ext.
 17

-Arts & crafts, sports, educational programs, weekly beach trips and fun & educational field trips with extended care for children ages 4-12 during summer vacation.
+Arts & crafts, sports, educational programs, weekly beach trips and fun & educational field trips with extended care for children ages 5-12 during summer vacation.
+We are able to accept 4 year old’s that will be attending Kindergarten that September.

 To make payments for your child’s camp fee or trip fees click below.